fortinet-fortisoar/connector-proofpoint-threat-response/docs/proofpoint-threat-response.md

 ### operation: Get Incident
 #### Input parameters
 <table border=1><thead><tr><th>Parameter</th><th>Description</th></tr></thead><tbody><tr><td>Incident ID</td><td>Specify ID of incident to fetch details.
-</td></tr><tr><td>Expand Events</td><td>If false, will return an array of event IDs instead of full event objects.
+</td></tr><tr><td>Expand Events</td><td>Specify the events, If false, will return an array of event IDs instead of full event objects.
 This will significantly speed up the response time of the API for incidents with large numbers of alerts.
 </td></tr></tbody></table>
 #### Output